Frequently asked

 How much does nwsly cost?

-The free tier is the product: five stories a day (three national, one local, one state), every day, no ads, no daily-limit paywall. nwsly+ is $100/year and adds source bias ratings, unlimited additional cards beyond the daily five, save-for-later, follow specific topics, and full sourcing sheets on every brief.
-7-day free trial.
+Right now nwsly is free with email registration during our launch period — sign up and you're reading the same morning five every day.
+The free tier is the product: five stories a day (three national, one local, one state), every day, no ads, no daily-limit paywall.
+When nwsly+ opens, it'll be $100/year and add source ideology + bias ratings, unlimited additional cards beyond the daily five, save-for-later, follow specific topics, and full sourcing sheets on every brief.
 Cancel anytime.

 How is nwsly different from Apple News, The Skimm, or Axios?